 Dr. Mark St. Martin is an associate professor in the School of Interdisciplinary Health Programs.
 He currently is conducting research on the effects of meditative practices along with Integrative Holistic Health and Wellness faculty members Dr. Richard Oxhandler and Dr. Michele McGrady.
 He is also working with Dr. Glinda Rawls from the Counselor Education and Counseling Psychology Department and HUMANeX Ventures on research and development of the IMPACTeX Navigator, a career assessment.
 The Navigator was formerly known as the Career Guidance Inventory, before being further developed by Dr. St. Martin and Dr. Rawls and is currently used at WMU and numerous other schools and agencies to assist with career counseling.

 Delores Walcott, Psy.
-D. is a professor who has a split appointment in the Sindecuse Health Center-Counseling Services and the Office of Diversity and Inclusion.
-Her academic home is with the School of Interdisciplinary Health Programs in the College of Health and Human Services.
-Additionally she is a part-time faculty instructor in the Counselor Education and Counseling Psychology Department and a researcher specializing in mental health concerns from a multicultural perspective.
+D. is a professor in the School of Interdisciplinary Health Programs.
+Additionally she is a researcher specializing in mental health concerns from a multicultural perspective.
 She is also a previous grant recipient and principal investigator of Western Michigan University’s Suicide Prevention Program funded by SAMHSA (2005-2009).
-As the Director of Western’s Campus-wide Suicide Prevention program, she oversees data collection and programing.
-During her recent sabbatical leave she reviewed data collected on Western Michigan University campus during the SAMHSA grant funding period of 2006 to 2009.
+During her sabbatical leave she reviewed data collected on Western Michigan University campus during the SAMHSA grant funding period of 2006 to 2009.
 The data collected examined the stigma associated with help-seeking behavior on WMU’s campus.
 This issue is of critical concern for our diverse students, faculty, staff and administrators.
 It is believed that stigma impedes mental health service utilization on Western’s campus.